jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-41 md or pdf file.md

-# Knowledge Files
+# Knowledge/Context Files

 When generating Question and Answer pairs InstructLab uses your provided **PDF or Markdown** files as its source of truth.

-The "reading" you give your model is the context file which should be a Markdown or text file.
+The "reading" you give your model is the context file (containing the Knowledge) which should be a **Markdown or pdf file**.
 It is most effective if it uses a variety of paragraphs, tables, bullet points, and lists.
 The model learns best when it sees diverse formats, just like we do.

 If you are pulling this information from somewhere other than your brain, copy the original source verbatim for best results.
 Make sure to remove any links.